Questions About Image Propcessing

-So, it’s kind of fun to eat my words and unveil a new Google patent application which describes how the search engine might handle image processing of image map navigation when trying to render web pages for small screens while trying to use OCR to read text within those image maps.
+So, it’s kind of fun to eat my words and unveil a new Google patent application that describes how the search engine might handle image processing of image map navigation when trying to render web pages for small screens while trying to use OCR to read text within those image maps.

 Back in May, Google Blogoscoped reported on an unofficial way of showing human faces in image searches.
 Is Google also reading text that is part of an image?
-Are they developing technology for mobile devices that can be used in image search?
+Are they developing technology for mobile devices that can be used in image processing?

 System and method for image processing

 Published August 30, 2007

 Filed: September 22, 2005